sgp2021/sgp2021.github.io/content/submit.md

 Technical Papers will be presented as pre-recorded videos (15-16 min) broadcasted live followed by a short live Q&A session (4-5 min).

-You are free to record the video in the manner you find best, we require however that the video starts with a title slide using the SGP2021 template available at: https://sgp2021.github.io/submit/
+You are free to record the video in the manner you find best, we require however that the video starts with a title slide using the [SGP 2021 Presentation Template](#sgp-2021-presentation-templates).

 Please send a youtube link to chairs-sgp2021@eg.org before **Thursday July 8th PM 23:59 UTC**.
 Videos will be gathered in a youtube playlist and made public after the conference, hence please do not include content that cannot be distributed (e.g., copyrighted photos or music).